South Korea 5-day itinerary: an easy to follow guide

 When is the best time to visit Jeju Island?

-The island’s position in the very south of South Korea offers it a somewhat milder climate that on the continent.
-That being said, if you could choose the perfect time to see Jeju, that would be anytime between April and June, but also during fall.
+The island’s position in the very south of South Korea offers it a somewhat milder climate than on the continent.
+That being said, if you could choose the perfect time to see Jeju, that would be anytime between April and June and during fall.

 During summer, temperatures and humidity rise, making it too hot for visiting.